 To begin with, it seems that both studies did an excellent job exploring possible cultural reasons as to why women may at times be less happy than men.
 One study emphasized the fact that women have obtained access to many more opportunities that were not available to them before, while the other examines the activities that men might find pleasant to partake in but women fail to enjoy.
 These are important factors to examine because happiness does change from situation to situation.
 Nevertheless, how one feels at the moment and how one feels on average over time may primarily be a matter of chance and not a matter of statistical significance.
 This is in fact what one study from the University of Minnesota concluded back in 1996.
-Therefore, it can be argued that more men may have reported feeling happier than women by chance.
-John M. Grohol, CEO and publisher of Psych Central, was able to do his own analysis on the raw data from the Stevenson and Wolfer study and asserted that women are becoming more “pretty happy” and less “very happy.”
-He also found that the “not happy” category remained unchanged (see image to right).
-In his blog, Grohol assures readers that he is not sure he would read that much into the data, certainly not as much as the authors did.

 If we were to look at the findings of these studies from the Biopsychosocial Model perspective, we would note that change in individual’s happiness may be caused by many factors.
 This model works to explain human behavior by taking into consideration biological, cognitive-affective, social interpersonal, social institutional and cultural factors.
 Thus, simply stating that because women have faced more life improvements they are less happy is not sufficient evidence.
 Culture alone has a strong impact on our happiness.
 Jeremy Dean, a freelance writer and creator of PsyBlog, considers the power of culture and argues that the New York Times article “is not only claiming to describe a happiness gap between the sexes, it is also creating it.”
 Mental health issues related to women such as depression, postpartum depression and eating disorders may also be at fault for lower levels of happiness.